officiallysingh/spring-boot-starter-spark/README.md

         <value>org.apache.hadoop.fs.s3a.S3AFileSystem</value>
     </property>
 ```
-- Add `aws-java-sdk-bundle-1.12.262.jar`, `hadoop-aws-3.3.4.jar` to folder `$HIVE_HOME/lib`.
+- Add `aws-java-sdk-bundle-1.12.262.jar`, `hadoop-aws-3.3.4.jar` and `postgresql-42.7.4.jar` to folder `$HIVE_HOME/lib`.
 Versions may vary, so make sure to use compatible versions with your setup.
 - Add the following properties to your `application.yml` or `application.properties` file:
 ```yaml
 spring: